Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 Agustus 2025 02.25.03 UTC
+- WIB: Sabtu, 2 Agustus 2025 03.32.33 UTC
-- WITA: Sabtu, 2 Agustus 2025 03.25.03 UTC
+- WITA: Sabtu, 2 Agustus 2025 04.32.33 UTC
-- WIT: Sabtu, 2 Agustus 2025 04.25.03 UTC
+- WIT: Sabtu, 2 Agustus 2025 05.32.33 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: funny
+Kategori: motivational